Beyond Fair Trade Sourced, Roasted in Kansas City

 Established in Kansas City

 Messenger was born out of a collaboration between three coffee companies with like minded people coming together to create a Kansas City coffee company focused on great coffee and good relationships.
 We're huge on cafe relationships, and we're big on respecting and improving coffee quality at the farm.
 Over the years we've moved warehouses a couple of times, growing slowly while making sure the cafes and farmers we work with are treated well and the coffee quality stays high.
-We look forward to moving our roasting operations into a landmark space in downtown Kansas City sometime in Winter 2016/2017.
+We look forward to moving our roasting operations into a landmark space in downtown Kansas City sometime in Summer 2017.

 Direct engagement with coffee farmers' needs